DarthCloud64/eshop-cloud-resources/README.md

 # eshop-cloud-resources
-Collection of files used for deployment of the eshop application
+Collection of files used for deployment of the eshop application (only used for non-production secrets)